 Alisha Bloom is the founder and principal attorney of Versant Legal, a boutique law firm specializing in outside general counsel services, compliance counseling, and data privacy and security.
-She also provides literary attorney services, assisting creatives and literary agencies with licensing and protecting intellectual property.
 Alisha is an insightful, detail-oriented lawyer with a passion for creative problem-solving.
-She draws on more than 16 years of in-house and law firm experience in counseling companies and individuals on business, legal, compliance, and strategic issues, with particular expertise advising healthcare software companies.
+She draws on more than 20 years of in-house and law firm experience in counseling companies and individuals on business, legal, compliance, and strategic issues, with particular expertise advising healthcare software companies.

-In her most recent position as General Counsel and Chief Compliance Officer of ikaSystems (now Visiant), Alisha played a vital role in the healthcare IT company’s transformation and eventual acquisition.
+Alisha currently serves as General Counsel at Signiant, a rapidly growing SaaS software company offering a platform for fast, secure large file transfer.
+Prior to that, she was the General Counsel and VP of Compliance at Ingenious Med, a healthcare IT company providing charge capture software for healthcare providers, until its acquisition by Harris Computers.
+As General Counsel and Chief Compliance Officer of ikaSystems (now Advantasure), Alisha played a vital role in the healthcare IT company’s transformation and eventual acquisition.
 Previously, she built a three-person legal department from scratch as General Counsel of CompuGroup Medical US.
-As a valued member of both companies’ executive teams, she guided management on the legal and strategic aspects of business initiatives and on governance issues.
-She also drafted and negotiated contracts and software license agreements; advised on data privacy and regulatory compliance matters; and favorably settled disputes while avoiding new litigation.
+At all of these companies, she has guided management on the legal and strategic aspects of business initiatives and on governance issues.
+She has also drafted and negotiated contracts and software license agreements; advised on data privacy and regulatory compliance matters; and favorably settled disputes while avoiding new litigation.

 During her seven-year tenure as a business litigation associate at Goodwin, an AmLaw50 firm, Alisha managed litigation, conducted depositions, prepared fact and expert witnesses, and wrote briefs and motions.
 She was a key member of the team that successfully defended a Fortune 500 consumer products client in a complex, billion-dollar product liability lawsuit.
 Earlier in her career, Alisha specialized in intellectual property damages and antitrust/competition as an analyst with NERA, an economic consulting firm.